5hwb/ASBTransliteratorLibrary/README.md

 Ideas:

 * In `translateFromToScript()`, move the 'grapheme insertion to output' to their own functions
-* Make rule selection in `selectRule()` based on new classes: RuleParser, with subclasses PatternRuleParser, CounterRuleParser and PhonemeVariantRuleParser
+* Move the selectRule() code to the Rule class
-    * Or even better: Move the selectRule() code to the Rule class
+* Make unit tests for RuleParser implementations